phetsims/circuit-construction-kit-common/doc/eecircuit.md

-# Prompt: Integrate EEcircuit into PhET’s Circuit Construction Kit (MVP with State Pivoting)
+# Prompt: Integrate Spice into PhET’s Circuit Construction Kit (MVP with State Pivoting)

 You are an expert in:
 - Web-based physics simulations